Henan: Transportation

 Henan has some of the most advanced transportation system in China due to its flat terrain and its location at the heart of central China's construction boom.
 The Jingguang and Longhai Railway, the nation's two most important railways, run through much of the province and intersect at Zhengzhou.
 Other railway hubs such as Shangqiu, Xinxiang, and Luohe have also become important centers of trade and manufacturing as a result.
-A high-speed railway links Zhengzhou with Xi'an.
+Zhengzhou is also an important hub of China's high-speed railway network with railway lines connecting the city from 8 directions with all preferecture-level cities in Henan and other important cities in the country.
+Zhengzhou East Railway Station is one of the largest high speed railway stations in China and the world.
 Henan's expressway system is highly developed and the total length is approximately 5000 km, the highest total for any Chinese province.
 The state of air transport is less stellar, the only 3 public airports are located in Xinzheng (near Zhengzhou), Luoyang, and Nanyang.